 **Cultural Spaces’ Responses to Homelessness Review, Training Programme and Toolkit – as homelessness rises, the role of cultural spaces is becoming more important for this community.
 Galleries, art centres, libraries and museums are welcoming more and more homeless people through their doors but are finding there is no shared practice or training for how best to do this.
 We have commissioned a global review of cultural spaces who are working effectively with homeless people and using this to share practice through a training programme and toolkit we have tested with Manchester Museum and Tate Modern.
 This will enable tens of thousands of cultural spaces worldwide to deepen access and involvement for homeless people.

-***Arts and Homelessness Practice Guide – With One Voice has developed a new guide to help homeless organisations develop arts programmes and arts organisations run programmes with homeless people.
+***Arts and Homelessness Practice Guide – AHI has developed a new guide to help homeless organisations develop arts programmes and arts organisations run programmes with homeless people.
 This new guide for the first time builds on international practice and includes training in Co-production.